srizon/theme-engine/README.md

 2. Ensure "Developer mode" is enabled in Chrome extensions
 3. Try reloading the extension
 4. Check the browser console for errors

-**Debug Mode:**
-To enable debug mode:
-1. Click the debug icon (⚙️) in the extension popup header
-2. Debug mode will show detailed console logs for troubleshooting
-3. Click again to disable debug mode

 ## 🤝 Contributing